zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 ## Clock synchronisation
 It is important that there is a consensus across the network on the time used to create timed hashes, and hence to choose announce and search locations.
-To achieve this, nodes maintain an integer **synchronisation offset**.
-This is initialised to 0.
-An API function allows it to be set.
+To achieve this, nodes maintain an integer **synchronisation offset**, initialised to 0.

-Once we are announced at some key, whenever we receive an Announce response with a unix time, we examine the unix times most recently reported in Announce responses by the announce nodes for all the keys at which we are announcing, each incremented by the time since we received the corresponding response, and our own external unix time.
-We search for a 120s window containing at least two thirds of these times; if we find such a window, define the *suggested synchronisation offset* to be the average of the times in this window minus our current external unix time.
+Once we are announced at some key, whenever we receive an Announce response with a unix time, we examine the unix times most recently reported in Announce responses by the announce nodes for all the keys at which we are announcing, each incremented by the (external) time since we received the corresponding response, and our own external unix time.
+We set the synchronisation offset to the mean of the these times, after discarding the most extreme third (1/6 on each side) as outliers.
+If the (external) time since initialisation is less than 100000s, or if we are a bootstrap node, our own external unix time is not discounted as an outlier even if it is in the most extreme third.

-If this suggested offset is small enough, the synchronisation offset is set to it.
-Small enough here means at most `4000 + 0.02*t` seconds in magnitude, where `t` is the time since creation of the tox object.

-Otherwise, we call a callback with this suggested synchronisation offset as a parameter.
-An interactive client could react to this callback by reporting the suggested offset to the user and asking them to confirm that it should be implemented, and then on confirmation setting the synchronisation offset to the suggested one.
-Alternatively, the suggested offset could simply be given in a log message, leaving it to the user to update their system clock and restart tox.
-Such user intervention or similar sanity check is required to prevent a Sybil attacker maliciously setting a user's offset to arbitrary values, which could be used to track the user across sessions.

 Since the time sent in Announce responses is adjusted by the synchronisation offset, the network will tend to establish a consensus time used for Announce responses and timed hashes.
-Due to the error and drift in the external unix times of the nodes involved, this consensus is likely to differ from true time -- but it is kept in line with true time by fresh nodes joining the network with approximately correct external unix time, by bootstrap nodes which always use approximately correct external unix time, and in extreme situations by the limits on automatic adjustment of the synchronisation offset.
+Due to the error and drift in the external unix times of the nodes involved, this consensus may differ somewhat from true time, and a sustained attack could pull it far away -- but it will tend to revert to true time due to bootstrap nodes and nodes which have recently joined the network, whose external unix times will typically be approximately correct.
+Having consensus time close to real time is a useful but not essential property -- it means that a node joining the network can expect that their initial announces will not have to be repeated with different timed hashes once they set the synchronisation offset.

 # Migration
 To ensure backwards compatibility, we continue to process onion packets as